opencontainers/runc/config-linux.md

 * **`kernel`** *(int64, OPTIONAL)* - sets hard limit for kernel memory
 * **`kernelTCP`** *(int64, OPTIONAL)* - sets hard limit for kernel TCP buffer memory

+The following properties do not specify memory limits, but are covered by the `memory` controller:

+* **`swappiness`** *(uint64, OPTIONAL)* - sets swappiness parameter of vmscan (See sysctl's vm.swappiness)
-For `swappiness` the values are from 0 to 100.
+    The values are from 0 to 100.
 Higher means more swappy.

-* **`swappiness`** *(uint64, OPTIONAL)* - sets swappiness parameter of vmscan (See sysctl's vm.swappiness)
+* **`disableOOMKiller`** *(bool, OPTIONAL)* - enables or disables the OOM killer.
+    If enabled (`false`), tasks that attempt to consume more memory than they are allowed are immediately killed by the OOM killer.
+    The OOM killer is enabled by default in every cgroup using the `memory` subsystem.
+    To disable it, specify a value of `true`.

 #### Example